SCLW/Circuitry-Based-Sound/readme.md

 ## Passive Filter

 Tone control and creative equalization are very important processes when working with audio.
 A filter is frequency-selective and passes only a desired range of frequencies, which is called the pass band.
 Outside of this pass band, frequencies are attenuated or ideally completely reduced.
+The point between pass and stop band is called cutoff frequency.

 The simplest way to shape a sound in an electronic circuit is the use of a combination of resistor and capacitor, an RC circuit.
+When a filter is designed with passive components, the roll off, the transition from pass to stop band is rather smooth.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Passive_Filter.jpg>